Sadhan Gupta

-Youth
+Early life and education

 Gupta was born in Dacca on 7 November 1917.
 His father, Jogesh Chandra Gupta, was a lawyer at the Calcutta High Court and a leader of the Indian National Congress.
 Sadhan Gupta became permanently blind after contracting smallpox during his childhood.
 Gupta went to school at the Calcutta Blind School.
 Later he studied at Presidency College (Economics, graduated with honours) and Calcutta University (Law).
 He became involved in radical politics during his student days, joining the Communist Party of India in 1939.
 He served as president of the Bengal Provincial Students Federation.

+Career

 Legal career

 Gupta enrolled as a lawyer at the Calcutta High Court in 1942.
 As a young lawyer, he took up many cases regarding persons under preventive detention.
 He attained nationwide fame when arguing in the 1945 habeas corpus case "Emperor vs Shibnath Banerjee", first in the Calcutta High Court and thereafter in the Federal Court of India.
 His actions in the "Emperor vs Shibnath Banerjee" case provoked praise from Mahatma Gandhi.
 In 1947 he joined the Bar at Middle Temple.